aristosathens/Root_Locus_Solver/README.md

 Requires user to provide either b_coefficents and a_coefficents *or* zeros and poles.
 Given a characteristic equation of from a(s) + K\*b(s) = 0, *or* of the form 1 + K\*b(s)/a(s) = 0. b_coefficients and a_coefficents are the coefficients of the [monic polynomials](https://en.wikipedia.org/wiki/Monic_polynomial) b(s) and a(s).
 The zeros are the roots of b(s) and the poles are the roots of a(s).

-If K_degree is negative, this will provide root locus infor for when gain is less than 0.
+If K_degree is "negative", this will provide root locus infor for when gain is less than 0.

 Returns a dict of values which includes:
 - poles: Pole locations.
 Possibly complex numbers.